sonertari/PFFW/README.md

 		+ symux
 		+ pftop
 		+ php, php-cgi, php-curl, php-pcntl
+		+ rsync

 	+ Build and create the PFFW packages
 		+ Extract ports.tar.gz under /usr/
 		+ Copy the port folder of collectd under ports in UTMFW to /usr/ports/sysutils
-		+ Install the pkg depends of collectd before making them, so that the ports system does not try to build and install them itself
+		+ Install the pkg dependencies of collectd before making it, so that the ports system does not try to build and install them itself
 		+ Make the collectd packages
 		+ Sign the collectd packages using signify, for example:
 			```